franciskendrick/Pong/README.md

 # **Pong!**
-**Version: 1.0.0**
+**Version: 1.1.0:** Added the single-player mode.

 **Pong** is one of the first computer games that was ever created.
 This simple "tennis like" game features two paddles and a ball.
 The goal is to defeat your opponent by being the first one to gain the set number *(deafult: 10)* of points.
 A player gets a point once the opponent misses a ball.
-As of this time, the game can only be played with two human players, but I wish to add a gamemode where one human player can go against a computer.

 ## **Requirements:**
 - Python 3.x